Find Affordable College Courses

 Notre Dame, IN

-Out of the 31 schools in Indiana that were part of this year’s ranking, Saint Mary’s College landed the # 4 spot on the list.
-St. Mary's College is a small private not-for-profit school located in the suburb of Notre Dame.
+A rank of #4 on this year’s list means Saint Mary’s College is a great place for nursing students.
+St. Mary's College is a small private not-for-profit school located in the large suburb of Notre Dame.

 The average amount in student loans that nursing majors at St. Mary's College take out is $27,000.